Arnaroo/VX/README.md

 manuscript and the Zenodo DOI of the specific release you used.

 ```
-[Citation placeholder — DOI will be added on manuscript publication.
+[Citation placeholder; DOI will be added on manuscript publication.
 A Zenodo DOI is minted automatically for each tagged release; see
 the GitHub release page for the live DOI badge.]
 ```